Whistletree Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Whistletree offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Whistletree and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-What criteria does a mortgage lender (for example Whistletree) use to class someone as a contractor or self-employed.
-For instance does one have to own more than a particular percentage of a business?
+What criteria does a mortgage lender (for example Whistletree) adopt to categorise someone as a contractor or self-employed.
+For instance does one have to own over a particular percentage of a business?

 Find out how to order your redemption statement request from Whistletree